codingjoe/joeflow/docs/tutorial/testing.rst

 Testing your process
 ====================

-Galahad is designed to make testing as simple as possible.
+Joeflow is designed to make testing as simple as possible.
 Machine tasks are the simplest to test.
 You just call the method on the Process.
 Following our example, your tests could looks something like this: